Stocks wobble on Wall Street ahead of retailer earnings

 AP Business Writer

-Stocks wobbled in afternoon trading on Wall Street Monday as the market comes off its first weekly loss in six weeks.
+Stocks wobbled in afternoon trading on Wall Street Monday as the market comes off its first weekly loss in six weeks and investors move past the recent round of mostly solid corporate earnings.

-A broad variety of companies that rely on direct consumer spending for goods and services were mixed.
-Dollar Tree jumped 14.2% following reports that activist investor Mantle Ridge plans to push the discount retailer to take measures to increase its stock value.
+Investors are shifting their focus from the latest round of mostly solid corporate report cards to broader economic issues.
+That includes supply chain problems, rising inflation and other issues that will determine the pace and breadth of economic growth through the rest of the year and into 2022.

-Tesla continued sliding after CEO Elon Musk’s move to sell a chunk of his stock.
-The electric vehicle maker’s stock fell 4.3% on Monday and shed 15% last week.
+“You’re going to see a lot of give and take in this market because of the uncertainty over inflation,” said Megan Horneman, director of portfolio strategy at Verdence Capital Advisors.
+“It’s going to be a much more challenging situation because people are anticipating a good holiday season, but are unsure about the catalysts for next year.”

-E-commerce mattress maker Casper surged 87.3% following news that is being acquired and taken private for about $308 million, less than a year after its public debut.
+Companies that rely on consumer spending, such as retailers, were mixed.
+Dollar Tree jumped 14.1% following reports that activist investor Mantle Ridge plans to push the discount retailer to take measures to increase its stock value.

-Buyout news helped lift several other companies.
-Data center owners and operators CyrusOne rose 4.8% and and CoreSite rose 3.3% after announcing separate deals.
+Tesla continued sliding after CEO Elon Musk’s latest move to sell a chunk of his stock.
+The electric vehicle maker’s stock fell 1.6% on Monday and shed 15% last week.

-Investors will get an update on the health of the retail sector this week as several big retailers report their latest quarterly results.
+Investors will get an update on the retail sector this week as several big retailers report their latest quarterly results.
 Home Depot and Walmart will report on Tuesday, followed by Target on Wednesday and Macy’s on Thursday.

 Investors will be watching for any signs that inflation is crimping business operations or consumer spending.
 Businesses have had to raise prices on a variety of goods to offset higher raw materials costs and are facing a wide range of supply chain problems.
 Consumers have so far taken price increases in stride, but analysts are concerned that they could start to pull back on spending because of the persistently rising inflation.